 Several forested areas of the Rye Town Forest are heavily colonized by invasive plant species.
-Judging by the severity of the invasion, it is likely that exotic, non-native plants first appeared on the tract perhaps 40 to 50 years ago.
+The severity of the invasion indicates that exotic, non-native plants likely first appeared on the tract 50± years ago.
 Initially few and undetected, the plants are proliferating towards alarming numbers.
 Control efforts were initiated by the Conservation Commission and RCCD about 2008±, targeting the areas north of the parking lot.
 Canvassing of lightly infested interior areas was also accomplished.
 In recent years, control has lapsed; the plants have continued to spread, and now exist throughout much of the Town Forest.